Report Filter

 The Virginia Tourism Authority (VTA) is a political subdivision of the Commonwealth of Virginia authorized to do business as the Virginia Tourism Corporation (VTC).
 The agency was established effective July 1, 1999 (§ 2.2-2315 et seq., Code of Virginia).
 Prior to that date, the state’s tourism marketing program was administered by the Division of Tourism within the Virginia Economic Development Partnership.
 Under the Code of Virginia, the Virginia Tourism Authority was given broad powers to “…stimulate the tourism segment of the economy by promoting, advertising, and marketing the Commonwealth's many tourist attractions and by coordinating other private and public efforts to do the same…” The General Assembly also recognized that the “…film industry is a legitimate and important part of economic development in the Commonwealth.”

-The VTC has an advisory Board of Directors comprised of 17 members, including the Lieutenant Governor, the Secretary of Commerce and Trade, the Secretary of Finance, the Secretary of Natural Resources, the Secretary of Agriculture and Forestry, and 12 members appointed by the Governor, subject to confirmation by the General Assembly.
+The VTC has an advisory Board of Directors composed of 17 members, including the Lieutenant Governor, the Secretary of Commerce and Trade, the Secretary of Finance, the Secretary of Natural and Historic Resources, the Secretary of Agriculture and Forestry, and 12 members appointed by the Governor, subject to confirmation by the General Assembly.
 The Governor designates the Chairman of the Board and the Board may elect one member to serve as the Vice-Chairman.
 The President/CEO of the VTA is appointed by the Governor and reports to the Secretary of Commerce and Trade.
 The Board of Directors serves in an advisory capacity to the President/CEO, who serves as the Board’s ex-officio Secretary and Treasurer.

 The VTA is headquartered in Richmond.
-In addition, the Authority operates 13 state Welcome Centers located strategically around the state to provide information to people traveling in Virginia.
+In addition, the Authority operates 12 state Welcome Centers located strategically around the state to provide information to people traveling in Virginia.

 Agency Status (General Information About Ongoing Status of the Agency)